Watch: Maine CDC to deliver 2 p.m. coronavirus press conference

 This story will be updated.

-Another Mainer has died as health officials reported 38 more cases of the new coronavirus have been detected in the state.
+Another three Mainers have died as health officials reported 50 more cases of the new coronavirus have been detected in the state.

-There have now been 1,515 confirmed and likely coronavirus cases across all of Maine’s counties since March, according to the Maine Center for Disease Control and Prevention.
-That’s up from 1,477 on Tuesday.
+There have now been 1,565 cases across all of Maine’s counties since March, according to the Maine Center for Disease Control and Prevention.
+That’s up from 1,515 on Wednesday.

 [Our COVID-19 tracker contains the most recent information on Maine cases by county]